lynnfaraday/aresmush.com/_root/tutorials/code/templates.md

     Played By: Jessica Chastain
     +==~~~~~====~~~~====~~~~====~~~~=====~~~~=====~~~~====~~~~====~~~~====~~~~~==+

+## Customizing a Template

+A few templates will automatically be customized based on your game configuration.
+The 'who' template lets you pick fields and the 'profile' template automatically shows whatever demographics you've configured.

+You can customize other templates too - it just requires you to change the template code.
+Just edit the ERB file directly.
+Usually they are located in a `templates` folder within each plugin - for example `aresmush/plugins/describe/templates/character.erb`.
+In our desc template above, for example, you might remove the "military_name" line if you just wanted to show the character's basic name instead of their full name plus rank.

 ## Template Renderer

-Templates use a "renderer" class to help decide what to show.
-Technically you could put all the code logic into the ERB file itself, but that gets pretty ugly pretty fast.
+Templates use a "renderer" class to help decide what to show.  *Technically* you could put all the code logic into the ERB file itself, but that gets really ugly really fast.
 It's better to keep the decision-making in a separate file.

 All template renderers have some common helpers.
 The `<%= header %>`, `<%= footer %>` and `<%= divider %>` we saw in the example above are helpers that use the lines defined in the game's [Skin Configuration](/tutorials/config/skin).
 There are also left/right/center methods for justifying text.
-They are used like so: `left(text, width, padding_char)`.
+They are used like so: `left(text, width, padding_char)`, `center(text, width, padding_char)`, etc.

-A template can also define its own custom helpers, like the `<%= military_name(char) %>` helper used in the description example.
-This strings together the character's rank (if applicable), name and callsign (if applicable) into a single string.
+A template can also define its own custom helpers.
+These helpers are located in the same folder as the ERB file, named similarly but with a 'rb' extension instead of 'erb'.
+For example:  `aresmush/plugins/describe/templates/character_template.rb` contains the `military_name` helper used in the description example.

+    def military_name(char)
+      Ranks.military_name(char)
+    end

+> <i class="fa fa-info-circle"></i> **Tip:** Some of the template renderers share common helpers with another template.
+You'll see this when the renderer has a line like `include CharDescTemplateFields` near the top of the file.
+For example, the description and glance templates share some helpers from `plugins/describe/char_desc_template_fields.rb`.
+If you don't see the helper you're looking for (e.g. military_name), look for a shared helper file.

 ## Using Templates